-According to the Colorado Gazette reporter, the inventory of homes for sale decreased to a half a month supply in October of 2020.
-This is far, far away from being what is considered a balanced market.
+According to the Colorado Gazette reporter, the inventory of homes for sale decreased to a half a month supply in October of 2021.
+This is still far, far away from being what is considered a balanced market.

 The inventory of single-family homes listed for sale fell to only 881 in October.
 This represents an all-time low dating back to 1995, according to a Pikes Peak Association market trends report and Gazette historical data.
 In comparison, there were 1,940 homes for sale in October 2019 and 2,900 in October 2015.